 Here I am at the farmhouse working at the festival.
 I found a new "local" fiber I've never spun before.
 It has spun up fairly soft and looks like it will bloom into a bit of a halo.
 Any guesses as to what it is?
 Please guess in the comments.

-mystery fiber
+fiber prep,

 Sunday, May 20, 2012